Melvin Odoom supported by I’m a Celeb fans after emotional admission

 Another said: “Poor Melvin.
 I totally adore him!
 He must be protected.”

-A third added: “Melvin seems soooo down and fed up on verge of quitting...
-Someone give him a big hug get his happy vibes back.”
+A third added: “Melvin seems so down and fed up on the verge of quitting...
+Someone give him a big hug, get his happy vibes back.”

 A fourth wrote: “Barry and Oti being every inch the lovely humans they are when they comforted Melvin.
 Love to see it.”